-In this paper, I theorize that one major benefit of alliances is the increased access to resources.
-State sponsorship is another major source of resources for terrorist groups, for those that manage to acquire sponsorship (Byman 2005; Carter 2012; Conrad 2011).
+The theory in this article is one of resources, and state sponsorship is a major source of resources for terrorist groups, for those that manage to acquire sponsorship (Byman 2005; Carter 2012; Conrad 2011).
 Therefore, I account for this form of resources with a binary variable labeled 1 for state sponsorship and 0 for no sponsorship.
 The data come from Hou, Gaibulloev, and Sandler (2020); San-Akca (2016); Berkowitz (2018) and various US State Department reports and news articles.
 Closely related to state sponsorship is that many terrorist groups in Lebanon play a role in Lebanon's government.
-Additionally, while Palestine is not considered a state in studies of international conflict, Fatah administers the West Bank and Hamas began administering Gaza in 2007.
+Additionally, while Palestine is not a state, Fatah and Hamas do administer the West Bank and Gaza, respectively.
 I therefore include a binary variable indicating whether a group is involved in governance in a given year.

 Multiple bases is a dichotomous variable indicating whether a group is based in more than one country.
 This is a loose measure of organizational strength (Avdan, Piazza, and Soules 2023; Gaibulloev and Sandler 2013).
-Finally, duration is included because organizational age has been shown to be an important factor when studying group lethality (Hou, Gaibulloev, and Sandler 2020; Horowitz and Potter 2014).
+Duration is included because organizational age has been shown to be an important factor when studying group lethality (Hou, Gaibulloev, and Sandler 2020; Horowitz and Potter 2014).